 Learn more about Julie Wurzer:

-Browse through our other spotlight stories on Create Whimsy.
+Browse through more quilting projects and inspiration on Create Whimsy.